rusinm/csv-to-smtp/README.md

 ### Example Use Case

 In this example a CSV file containing sample sales data which is stored in the local directory is converted to the JSON format using the datamapper and is sent to an email address using the SMTP connector.
 The Datamapper also computes the total price for each order by multiplying the unit price with the number of units.
-This example has been configured for gmail.
+This example has been configured for Google's gmail.

 ### Set Up and Run this Example